Framework

 Handling Errors with routeOptions.onError

-The routeOptions.onError option is a function that is called when an error occurs during the route loading or rendering lifecycle.
+The routeOptions.onError option is a function that is called when an error occurs during the route loading.

 tsx